sshaar/clef2020-factchecking-task2/README.md

 * __v1.0 [2020/03/20]__ - Batch 1 of the training data: 626 Tweets and 518 already verified claims.
 * __v2.0 [2020/03/29]__ - Batch 2 of the training data: 377 Tweets and 266 already verified claims.
+* __v3.0 [2020/05/11]__ - Batch 3 of the training data: Clean dubious claims.
+Release 9605 more already verified claims that don't match any tweet.

 ## Contents of the Repository